cmsc320/spring2021/project1/README.md

 ### Step 1: Scrape your competitor's data (10 pts)

-Use Python to scrape data for the top 50 solar flares shown in [SpaceWeatherLive.com](https://www.spaceweatherlive.com/en/solar-activity/top-50-solar-flares).
+Use Python to scrape data for the top 50 solar flares shown on SpaceWeatherLive.
+However, because SpaceWeatherLive now requires Javascript and Cookies to be enabled, I created a mirror: [cmsc320's mirror of the SWL's top 50 solar flares](https://cmsc320.github.io/files/top-50-solar-flares.html).
 Steps to do this are:

 1.  `pip install` or `conda install` the following Python packages: `beautifulsoup4, requests, pandas, numpy`; these are already in the environment if you are using Docker.
 2. Use `requests` to get (as in, HTTP GET) the URL